chaoss/website/release/202008/metrics-value-rc.md

 ### Focus Area - Individual Value

 **Goal:**
-Understand if the project is valuable to an individual user or contributor?
+Identify the degree to which a project is valuable to me as an individual user or contributor

 <div>
 <table>